romilly/start-apl/manuscript/Chapter1.md

 3.1 5.1	4.1 2.1
 ~~~~~~~~

-If you ask APL to multiply (or add, or subtract, or divide) a number on its own and a vctor of numbers, APL will use the
+If you ask APL to multiply (or add, or subtract, or divide) a number on its own and a vector of numbers, APL will use the
 single number repeatedly.
 A single number on its own is called a __scalar__.
-The repeated use of ascalazr when you're
+The repeated use of a scalar when you're
 adding it to a vector is called __scalar extension__.

 What happens if you try to add two vectors of different lengths?